Five Types of Recommender Systems and Their Benefits

 On the whole, the recommender system perpetuates a loop incited by the user.
 What started as a single organic discovery of a piece evolved into a narrative of its own by suggesting new pieces that move the user further down the rabbit hole on the particular website.

-An excellent example of this is Spotify.
-Their suggestions are aimed not only at satisfying the user’s direct queries but also recommending something user will be interested in further exploring, which makes the person use the platform more.
+An excellent example is the Spotify recommendation engine with Machine Learning.
+Their suggestions are aimed not only at satisfying the user’s direct queries but also recommending something the user will be interested in further exploring, which makes the person use the platform more.

 Users are not the only ones who benefit from the recommender system’s implementation.